Not familiar with BarCamps yet?

-BarCamps are open, participant-centred event formats in which the content and programme are developed by the participants themselves at the beginning and then shaped as the event progresses.
+BarCamps are open, participant-centered event formats in which the content and program are developed by the participants themselves at the beginning and then shaped as the event progresses.
 BarCamps are sometimes also called “un-conferences” or ad-hoc conferences.
 In a BarCamp, the usual conference routines are deliberately undermined.
 Instead of “many” listening to a few, all participants share their expertise dynamically.
 Because: Every participant always brings an incredible amount to the table: Experiences, ideas, insights, questions, answers, reflections, projects…

 What does that mean now?